International Council for Laboratory Animal Science: Growth in the number of animals used in research

-Following the publication of Charles Darwin's "On the Origin of Species" in 1859, and Claude Bernard's book on vivisection in 1865, by the late 19the century, animal research had become the predominant method of laboratory investigation.
+Following the publication of Charles Darwin's "On the Origin of Species" in 1859, and Claude Bernard's book on vivisection in 1865, by the late 19th century, animal research had become the predominant method of laboratory investigation.

 The early 20th century saw an expansion of laboratory animal use in vaccine development.
 In 1908, the poliovirus was identified as the cause of polio, and in the 1930s, mass vaccination campaigns using diphtheria toxoid began in several countries.

-Animals were also used extensively in the development of drugs, notably Frederick Banting’s revolutionary treatment of diabetes using insulin isolated from dogs in 1921, and Alexander Fleming's discovery of penicillin in 1928, which led to extensive testing on mice.
+Animals were also used extensively in the development of drugs, notably Frederick Banting's revolutionary treatment of diabetes using insulin isolated from dogs in 1921, and Alexander Fleming's discovery of penicillin in 1928, which led to extensive testing on mice.
 This period was also marked by an explosion of new synthetic chemistry, which necessitated large-scale pharmacological testing using animals as human surrogates.

-While reliable global statistics on laboratory animal use are scarce due to the absence of systematic record-keeping, it is estimated that in the UK alone, the number of animals used for research rose from a few thousands in the 1900s to more than 2 million by 1950.
+While reliable global statistics on laboratory animal use are scarce due to the absence of systematic record-keeping, it is estimated that in the UK alone, the number of animals used for research rose from a few thousand in the 1900s to more than 2 million by 1950.

 Issues with animal quality

-In parallel to the increased demand for laboratory animals came the urgent need for animal quality: the research community didn't just require more animals, they needed high quality animals, i.e. animals free from any disease or condition that might interfere with procedures and give misleading results.
+In parallel to the increased demand for laboratory animals came the urgent need for animal quality: the research community did not just require more animals, they needed high-quality animals, i.e. animals free from any disease or condition that might interfere with procedures and give misleading results.

 In the early 1950s, laboratory animals were obtained from random stocks and assorted breeders and were rarely purpose-bred.
 Although some countries had implemented quality standards, they had not gained ground to the same degree everywhere.
 As a result, there were large national and regional differences in laboratory animal quality, especially in developing countries.

 Creation of ICLA

 By 1955, the United Nations Educational Scientific and Cultural Organization (UNESCO), together with the International Union of Biological Sciences (IUBS), and the Council for International Organizations of Medical Sciences (CIOMS) had come to realize that unless steps were taken to address these disparities, vital progress in experimental biology and medicine would be delayed or hindered.

 To this end, in 1956, these three organisations co-founded the International Committee on Laboratory Animals (ICLA) with the aim of increasing the supply of high quality laboratory animals worldwide.
-In 1979, ICLA changed its name to the International Council for Laboratory Animal Science (ICLAS).
+In 1979, the committee was renamed the International Council for Laboratory Animal Science (ICLAS).

-ICLA's activities and achievements 1956-1979
+ICLA's activities and achievements 1956–1979

 Scientific symposiums

 In the early years, ICLA focused on conducting surveys to determine the use of laboratory animals and their associated problems in different countries.
 These surveys indicated that a large number of scientific and technical problems lay unsolved within the field of laboratory animal science (LAS).
 Consequently, in 1958, ICLA held its first international scientific symposium on "Animal Material for Biological Research", with the aim of bringing together experts to discuss best practices in relation to LAS.